sparcopen/infrastructure/_posts/2022-06-28-fis-market-concentration.md

 [^7]: Justin Menard, _Elsevier to Acquire Interfolio_, LISTedTECH Blog, Apr.
 27, 2022, https://listedtech.com/blog/elsevier-to-acquire-interfolio.

+[^8]: Note: This HHI analysis is based on data from LISTedTECH.
+See note 3.

-[^8]: Note: While LISTedTECH indicates that Interfolio and Elsevier have a 24% and 18% market share respectively, they specify that the combined entity would have a 43% market share, which is the value used for the post-merger HHI calculation here.
+[^9]: Note: While LISTedTECH indicates that Interfolio and Elsevier have a 24% and 18% market share respectively, they specify that the combined entity would have a 43% market share, which is the value used for the post-merger HHI calculation here.

-[^9]: Note: We have excluded "homegrown" systems from the HHI analysis, because this market share entry does not represent a single player but rather the sum of one-off, bespoke systems developed by an institution for their own use.
+[^10]: Note: We have excluded "homegrown" systems from the HHI analysis, because this market share entry does not represent a single player but rather the sum of one-off, bespoke systems developed by an institution for their own use.

-[^10]: Justin Menard, _Why Adopt an Advanced Faculty Information System?_, LISTedTECH Blog, Feb.
+[^11]: Justin Menard, _Why Adopt an Advanced Faculty Information System?_, LISTedTECH Blog, Feb.
 7, 2021, https://listedtech.com/blog/why-adopt-an-advanced-faculty-information-system.
 Note: LISTedTECH does not specify the geographic scope of this adoption data.

-[^11]:  _Id._
+[^12]:  _Id._